 The position is predominantly sedentary requiring the ability to sit, bend, stand and walk.
 May require occasional stooping, reaching, stair-climbing and repetitive motions of the hands and wrist related to writing and typing at an electronic keyboard.
 Rarely requires kneeling, pushing/pulling and repetitive motions of the feet.

 Physical demands of the position necessitate hearing, talking, handling and grasping regularly.
 May require lifting up to 30 pounds.
 Specific vision conditions include close vision reading.
 Requires the ability to operate a computer, telephone, fax, copy machine and adding machine or calculator.

-The position is generally performed in an office environment and involves frequent interruptions.
-The noise level is generally low.
+The position is generally performed in an office environment but involves frequent interruptions.
+The noise level is generally low to quiet.
 The work environment characteristics are representative of those an employee encounters while performing the essential functions of this position.
 Reasonable accommodations, however, may be made to enable individuals with disabilities to perform said essential functions.

-This position requires occasional travel statewide, therefore a valid driver’s license and auto insurance in accordance with agency liability standards is required.
+Long hours and weekend hours may be necessary.
+This position requires traveling statewide, therefore a valid driver’s license and auto insurance in accordance with agency liability standards is required.
 Must have reliable transportation.